Azure/Mission-Critical/docs/design-methodology/README.md

 # Mission-critical workloads

-This section of the [Microsoft Azure Well-Architected Framework](http://docs.microsoft.com/azure/architecture/framework) strives to address the challenges of building mission-critical workloads on Azure.
+This repository strives to address the challenges of building mission-critical workloads on Azure.
 The guidance is based on lessons learned from reviewing numerous customer applications and first-party solutions.
 This section provides actionable and authoritative guidance that applies Well-Architected best practices as the technical foundation for building and operating a highly reliable solution on Azure at-scale.

 ## What is a mission-critical workload?